zendtay-studio/eco.ia/README.md

 # Eco IA
 Eco AI is an artificial intelligence designed to generate text safely and reliably.
-Its main objective is to protect the privacy of users, as it does not track, store or share
+Its primary goal is to protect users' privacy, as it does not track, store, or share the conversations generated.